 The individual faculty member will confront the student with the allegation of dishonest behavior, and shall procure evidence substantiating the charges.
 The faculty member will report the matter to the Director of the Nursing Department, who will determine the appropriate action to take.

-The Dean will render a decision within five (5) school days.
-The Student may appeal this decision by notice in writing filed with the Provost within five (5) days of receipt of the Dean’s decision.
+The Executive Dean will render a decision within five (5) school days.
+The Student may appeal this decision by notice in writing filed with the Provost within five (5) days of receipt of the Executive Dean's decision.

 DISMISSAL FROM THE PROGRAM

 Academic Dismissal is dismissal from the Graduate Nursing Program based on continued unsatisfactory progress toward meeting course or degree requirements evidenced by: